gabrielcoffee/truster-social-network-design/README.md

 # truster
 No ads, no brands, just real people.
 Truster is a social network dedicated to genuine, meaningful connections.

+This project is built with HTML for structured content and CSS for styling

 Here are some previews of the pages:

 <img width="300" alt="preview1" src="https://github.com/user-attachments/assets/cb870edf-09e8-4589-bb30-9a199959a03b">